 Pause for a minute and imagine what the world would look like if we all routinely pondered the things we're thankful for.
 It is especially important for Christians to cultivate an attitude of gratitude and thankfulness throughout each and every day.

-The holiday season is when most people ponder all the things they’re thankful for, but it is especially important for Christians to cultivate an attitude of gratitude and thankfulness throughout the year.
-The Bible encourages believers to thank the Lord regardless of life circumstances, with gratitude serving as a central theme in the human experience.
+The Bible — and specifically, Bible verses about thanksgiving and gratitude — encourages believers to thank the Lord regardless of life circumstances, with gratefulness serving as a central theme in the human experience.

 Research backs the idea that thankfulness and gratitude are good for the human soul.
 In fact, data cited in a Forbes article shows that gratitude promotes good manners, makes it easier to build new relationships, improves both physical and psychological health, and might even help you sleep better.

-Bible verses about thankfulness help us center our thoughts on God and reflect on all He has provided us.
+Bible verses about thanksgiving and gratitude help us center our thoughts on God and reflect on all He has provided us.
 Here are 15 Scriptures to help us all focus on gratitude and thanksgiving: